serdaroquai/practise/log.md

   * 20.11.2019
     - bst iterative, bfs recursive

+## 04.12.2019
+  * score of parentheses (`a*(b+c) = ab + ac`, so keep count of open parentheses and keep summing)
+  * partition labels (greedy, if a partition contains a letter it should also contain the last occurance.
+RL find last occurance index, from LR build partitions)
+  * Facebook explore
+    * Alien Dictionary (topological sort, attention with dictionary edge cases, single word, all letters must be in answer)
+    * Diameter of Binary Tree

 ## 03.12.2019
   * minimum add to make parentheses valid ( asks just the count, keep count, every time count < 0 u need to add `(`, in the end you need to add `)`)
   * minimum removal to make parentheses valid (asks the string itself, string -> validate lr -> validate rl -> result)

 ## 02.12.2019
   * facebook explore